esanzglez/PUI2016_esg336/HW1_esg336/README.md

 ## Setting up an environment

 I set up my environment that works and send me to the PUI2016 folder.
+I did not set up a alias for the ssh .. because I am a user of Windows and I have to use Bitvise.

 Here is how I did It: